Cardiovascular Risk Scoring

 Validation and Simplicity

-The scoring systems have been “validated” – meaning independent analysts have calculated scores for patients and looked at how those patients have fared and seen results match the predictions.
-The major scoring systems recommended by public health authorities have been validated.
+The major scoring systems recommended by public health authorities have been “validated” – meaning independent analysts have calculated scores for patients and looked at how those patients have fared and seen results match the predictions.

-The great thing about the systems is that scores it can be calculated from only a few measurements.
-The downside is that they can’t be perfect and can produce only a percentage probability of a problem.
+The great thing about the systems is that scores can be calculated from only a few measurements.

 Joint British Societies Risk Calculator - http://www.jbs3risk.com/JBS3Risk.swf